 This resource is intended to provide an overview of the types of screening schemes that operate in Australia for child-related work.
 State/territory legislative provisions and information about risk assessments are also discussed.

 Police checks carried out in each state and territory provide a nationwide screening of criminal history information.
 Throughout this resource, the terminology reflects the language used in each jurisdiction.

 Police check and child safety screening programs

-The third type of screening program is the Working with Vulnerable People Background Check operating in the ACT which is a mix of the two.
-It provides three types of certification based on the eligibility of individual applicants.
-The "general certification" provides for the same conditions to engage in child-related work as found in individual screening checks discussed above, including a 3-year certification period, ongoing monitoring, and mobility between role positions.
-The second type of certification is role-based.
-Similar to the point-in-time background check, this certification restricts individuals to engaging in specified regulated activities with a stated employer.
+The third type of screening program operates in the ACT, where three types of screening clearance are offered; the 'general certification' provides for the same conditions to engage in child-related work as found in the employer-driven and individual screening checks discussed above, including a three-year certification period, ongoing monitoring and mobility between role positions.
+The second type of certification is role-based, which restricts individuals to specified regulated activities with a stated employer.
 The role-based certification cannot be moved freely between regulated activities.
 The third type of registration is conditional, imposing specific conditions on an individual's registration.

 Table 1 outlines the relevant legislation in each state and territory and explains the type of system in place in each.

 For a more detailed description of the state/territory requirements for obtaining a Working with Children Check, see Part B: State and Territory Requirements.